bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 > [!NOTE]
 > The `ConfigureStream` request is sent by the SDK in three cases:
 >
-> 1) As the second step in the open-queue workflow (i.e., when application
+> 1) As the second step in the open-queue workflow (i.e., when an application
->    calls one of the flavors of `openQueue` APIs).
+>    calls one of the flavors of the `openQueue` APIs).
 >
-> 2) Sent as a standalone request when application calls one of the flavors of
+> 2) As a standalone request when an application calls one of the flavors of the
 >    `configureQueue` APIs.
 >
-> 3) As the firs step in the close-queue workflow (i.e., when application calls
+> 3) As the first step in the close-queue workflow (i.e., when an application calls
->    one of the flavors of `closeQueue` APIs).
+>    one of the flavors of the `closeQueue` APIs).

 ### Stopping a Session with BlazingMQ Broker